Towa no Quon: dimensioners

 A young and naive boy whose power is not titled.
 When he gets upset or angry, his body transforms into a goliath-like creature who erupts with colored orbs.
 Although he can't control the orbs, they usually fly off toward the general direction of the aggressor.
 When the orbs come into contact with objects, they disintegrate matter, leaving crater-sized holes in their wake.
-Thanks to Quon, he finally came to understand his powers.
+Thanks to Agni, he finally came to understand his powers.
 In chapter 5, he also demonstrated the ability to create barriers.
-His full name is Yuma Kazui. (数井勇馬).
+His full name is Yuta Kanakubo. (金久保豊).